WesleyMucelo/WesleyMucelo/README.md

-# Hi there i´m Wesley !! 😁
+# Hi there I´m Wesley !! 😁

 - 🌱 I’m currently taking my bachelor's degree in Computer Science and Engineering at Universidade do Minho
 - 💬 I´m a student based in Braga, Portugal.